The Mentor Mother Programme

 The Positive Deviant Model focuses on creating independence and finding solutions within communities.
 It is built on the philosophy that even in very poor communities some women develop coping mechanisms that enable them to raise healthy children.
 The idea of using mentors who are based within the community is therefore fundamental to the model.

 The Mentor Mother Programme now operates in the Western Cape and in the Eastern Cape’s OR Tambo District.
-In 2012, the programme was extended to Swaziland and Ethiopia, and in 2018 to Egypt.
-A pilot Mentor Mother Programme is operating in a refugee community in Malmö, Sweden.
+Since 2012, the Mentor Mother Programme has been shared and integrated into various initiatives globally, inspiring and shaping programmes run by other organisations.

 The programme rests on five key pillars.
 These are: